 An administrator at any memory care home in Virginia is required to give written assurance to a new resident that the facility can adequately provide for all health needs, based on the Uniform Assessment Instrument (see Admissions Requirements below).

-The regulatory body overseeing assisted living homes in Virginia is the Department of Social Services.
+Assisted living homes in Virginia are regulated by the Department of Social Services.
 There are about 240 memory care homes in Virginia.
-There are also 145 board and care homes, which offer the same services as assisted living (sometimes including memory care) for 12 or fewer residents in a more house-like setting.
-For free helping finding memory care of any size to meet your family’s needs and budget, click here.
+There are also 145 board and care homes, which offer the same services as assisted living for 12 or fewer residents in a more house-like setting.
+For free help finding memory care of any size to meet your family’s needs and budget, click here.

 People living in the western or southern areas of Virginia might be able to find more affordable memory care across the state border.
 West Virginia and North Carolina both have less expensive overall memory care costs.
-West Virginia averages almost $1,000 less per month, at $4,735; and North Carolina’s averages are even lower, at roughly $4,484 per month.
+West Virginia averages $5,043 per month and North Carolina’s averages are even lower, at $4,859 per month.
 These figures vary, but if cost is your top concern it might be smart to widen your search to areas outside Virginia.
-(Maryland, to the east, costs more at about $5,883 monthly.)
+Maryland, to the east, memory care is $5,926 monthly.

-Virginia memory care homes use the Uniform Assessment Instrument (UAI) to evaluate the health and abilities of all residents.
-The assessment is filled out by a qualified assessor, usually a doctor or registered nurse, who works for the residence.
+Virginia memory care homes use the Uniform Assessment Instrument to evaluate the health and abilities of all residents.
+The assessment is usually filled out by a doctor or registered nurse who works for the residence.
 A personal doctor may also fill out this assessment.
 Anyone receiving state subsidies (see Financial Assistance below), will also be assessed by a health professional working for the state’s Department of Social Services.
-The UAI, available at this link, must be completed at most 90 days before admission.
+The Uniform Assessment Instrument, available via this link, must be completed 90 days before admission.
 All residents must also have a physical exam before admission.
-Another piece of the individualized service plan every person in memory care receives is a fall risk rating, to determine how likely it is for someone to fall and get hurt.

-The cost of assessments may be included in the base rate at the residence, or there may be a one-time “community fee” that covers up-front move-in costs including assessing and also deep cleaning and painting a new resident’s room.
+The cost of assessments may be included in the base rate at the residence, or there may be a one-time community fee.
+If so, that would cover up front move-in costs like assessment, deep cleaning and painting a new resident’s room.
 Community fees usually run between $1,500 and $2,500.

 Anyone with these conditions cannot be in assisted living in Virginia: